pschnapp/dice/README.md

     dice

+Notes:

-Note: on Linux you might need to install `libtinfo-dev` as well to get it to work.
+ - On Linux you might need to install `libtinfo-dev` as well to get it to work.
+ - Windows terminal (`cmd`) doesn't seem to like to run the program, so you'll have to use some other shell to run it on Windows.

 ## Feature Wishlist